- 2kg very firm, pale green or white cabbage (any leathery outer leaves removed), cored

 Shred the cabbage thinly – a food processor makes light work of this.
 Layer the cabbage and the salt in the tub or bowl.
 Massage the salt into the cabbage for 5 mins, wait 5 mins, then repeat.
 You should end up with a much-reduced volume of cabbage sitting in its own brine.
 Mix in the caraway seeds and the peppercorns.

-Check the cabbage every day or so, releasing any gases that have built up as it ferments, and give the cabbage a stir to release the bubbles.
+Check the cabbage every day or so, releasing any gases that have built up as it ferments, giving it a stir to release the bubbles.
 If any scum forms, remove it, rinse the weights in boiling water and replace the cling film.
 You should see bubbles appearing within the cabbage, and possibly some foam on the top of the brine.
 It’s important to keep it at an even, cool room temperature – too cool and the ferment will take longer than you’d like, too warm and the sauerkraut may become mouldy or ferment too quickly, leading to a less than perfect result.

 Cabbage know-howWeigh the cabbage once trimmed, so that the proportion of salt to cabbage (15g per 500g) is correct.